Avcx/TechDegree-Project-3-Interactive-Form/README.md

 ## Project Description

-This project is an interactive form that uses different methods of displaying various information to the end user.
+This project is an interactive form that uses various different methods of displaying information to the end user.
-It has been designed to allow for an excellent user experience whether the user is unable to use a operate a computer in a traditional sense.
-Or the user is trying to fill out their information and submit quickly.
+It is designed for an excellent user experience.
+Whether the user is unable to use a operate a computer in a traditional sense, or trying to fill it to submit quickly.
 A good form should take into account the overall usability of the page by displaying feedback dynamically.
 Instantly giving the user an idea of what they did right or what they did wrong.